JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-native-artifacts.md

 ## Build binaries for several modules

-If your project has multiple Kotlin modules, and you need to access them from your iOS app, you'll encounter an issue − the usage of several Kotlin/Native modules in Swift is limited.
+If your project has multiple Kotlin modules, and you need to access them from your app, you'll encounter an issue − the usage of several Kotlin/Native modules is limited.
 With Kotlin artifact DSL, you can export multiple Kotlin modules into a single artifact.

 The `kotlinArtifacts` element is the top-level block for artifact configuration in the Gradle build script.
 Inside it,